philippe44/AirConnect/README.md

 Parameters of importance

-- latency <0 | 500..n> (0)	: buffering tweaking, needed when audio is shuttering or for bad networks (delay playback start).
-Set the amount of buffering for AirPlay realtime audio.
+- latency <[rtp][:http]> (0:0)	: buffering tweaking, needed when audio is shuttering or for bad networks (delay playback start)
+	[rtp] 	: set the amount of buffering for AirPlay realtime audio.
 Below 500ms is not recommended.
-0 means automatic handling by AirPlay
+0 = use value from AirPlay [http]	: normally, CC players do enough buffering.
+This can force play request to be delayed by (ms) to force bufffering
 - remove_count < 0 .. n> (3)	: how many times a player must be missing during a search to be removed.
 0 disables removal
 - media_volume	<0..1> (0.5)	: in a Chromecast group, applies a scaling factor to all members volume
 - enabled <0|1>			: in common section, let newly discovered players to be enabled by default.
 In a dedicated section, enables the player